kamranahmedse/driver.js/readme.md

 ### Step Definition

-Here are the set of options that you can pass while defining steps `defineSteps` or the object that you pass to `highlight` method
+Here are the set of options that you can pass while defining steps `defineSteps` or the object that you pass to `highlight` method:

 ```javascript
 const stepDefinition = {